Irene S. Reed High school news, Nov.-Dec. 1949

 ■ Jan Parker is a researcher for the Mason County Historical Museum.
-She's at [email protected].
+She can be reached at [email protected].
 Membership in the Mason County Historical Society is $25 per year.
 For a limited time, new members will receive a free copy of the book "Shelton, the First Century Plus Ten."